2095.07.01 Personal Log:

 Silence.
 Two ships vying for our resources.
 The Magnus and the Intrepid are both F.A. ships but that didn't necessarily mean they were coordinating.
 It's a good thing there aren't any ceiling fans on the command deck.
 No doubt I would be assigned clean up duty.

 Combat chatter resumed, but with a noticeable apprehension.
 Then the name was heard.
 The Intrepid was captained by Sebastian.
 Rumor was he retired, or he was dead.
 It was a miracle any solar system captain could live long enough to retire.
 It was common for captains to be killed in combat.
 Obviously neither were true for him.
-Now the three ships would engage for control of the iridium.
+Now the three ships would engage for control of the rhenium.

 The captain of the Magnus knew what we were up against, too, and evidently the two Free Africa ships were not allied this day.
 The Magnus went straight for the Intrepid.
 A flurry of missiles bombarded the massive carrier, but Sebastian knows how to survive.
 Active Defensive Armor is extremely effective.
 And with the ability to deflect attacks he would not so easily be deterred.
 After all that, sensors registered a lot of thermal stress on the Intrepid, but minimal damage.